(In my experience, it’s been a little more like “pick two,” but I’m too nice to my players.)

 If you don’t survive, don’t worry: any other XP you would have gained that session goes to the next character you roll up!

 (This means that, for example, a player with a Scientist character who has to choose between Solve and Survive will actually get the most XP by choosing to Solve and die in the process.
-This won’t happen to Teamsters.
+This won’t happen to Teamsters, since their bonus comes from surviving.
 That’s intentional — they ain’t getting paid enough to die.)